kstenerud/dogma/kbnf.md

 About the Descriptions and Examples
 -----------------------------------

 Descriptions and examples will usually include some KBNF notation.
-When in doubt, please see the [full KBNF grammar](#the-kbnf-grammar-in-kbnf).
+When in doubt, please see the [full KBNF grammar at the end of this document](#the-kbnf-grammar-in-kbnf).